Custom Home and Remodeling Blog

 3. Home Size and Style

 The style of your new home also impacts the total cost.
-In general, materials used to construct an ultra-contemporary home can be much more expensive than those used to build a traditional home.
-For example, you may have your heart set on having an entire wall of glass with custom swiveling doors to the outside instead of a standard entryway.
+In general, materials used to construct an ultra-contemporary home can be much more expensive than those used to build a traditional-style home because they are often made-to-order.
+There are often additional structural considerations and challenges associated with building a contemporary home, too.
+For example, you may have your heart set on having an entire wall of floor-to-ceiling glass with custom swiveling doors to the outside instead of a standard entryway in a contemporary home.
 That decision could take a big chunk of your budget and force you to reduce costly specifications in other areas.

 A custom home client should always be an active participant throughout the design and construction process.
-The client will make all of the selections, from plumbing and lighting fixtures to tile to cabinetry to appliances and more, often with the assistance of the homebuilder or an interior designer.
-Until all of these selections are made, it is impossible for a homebuilder to determine exactly how much these variable costs will impact the final price of a custom home.
+The client will make all of the selections including windows and doors, plumbing and lighting fixtures, tile, cabinets, appliances, flooring, trim, and much more, often with the assistance of the homebuilder or an interior designer.
+Until all of these selections are made, it is impossible for a homebuilder to determine exactly how much these variable costs will impact the final price of a custom home for many reasons.
 Appliances run the gamut in terms of features and cost.
 There is a wide range of styles available for windows and doors, and some are far more expensive than others.
-Other finishes such as flooring, tile, cabinetry, plumbing fixtures, lighting and molding will all add to the bottom line cost of your project.
+Other finishes such as flooring, tile, cabinetry, plumbing fixtures, lighting, and molding will all add to the bottom-line cost of your project, and their costs vary greatly depending upon what you choose.
 Check to make sure that every selection you make works within your overall budget.

-Each municipality is different, so it's essential to understand that every custom home project will usually require special permitting, and most likely, a special type of insurance policy.
-Your homebuilder and architect should know about all permitting requirements in your jurisdiction and should communicate them to you at the beginning of the construction phase.
+Each municipality is different, so it's essential to understand that every custom home project will require special permitting, and most likely, a special type of insurance policy.
+Your homebuilder, architect, and civil engineer should know about all permitting requirements in your jurisdiction and should communicate them to you at the beginning of the construction phase.
 You will need to include estimates for these costs in your budget, and you should also factor in some extra time for your project in case the permitting process takes longer than expected.

-How Much Will Your Custom Home Cost To Build - 7
+How Much Will Your Custom Home Cost To Build - Permitting and Insurance Costs

 Discuss your budget openly with your homebuilder during the initial stages of planning for your custom home so that there are few surprises once design and construction begins.
 Identify areas where you can save money by making educated decisions early in the process.
 Understand how making changes after your project is underway will affect your final costs, too.
 Finally, know that having a great working relationship and open communication with your homebuilding professional will make the overall experience of designing and building your custom home enjoyable and rewarding.

-How Much Will Your Custom Home Cost To Build - 9
+How Much Will Your Custom Home Cost To Build - Partner with Homebuilder

 Custom Home Guide eBook